openthread/ot-docs/site/en/reference/cli/contribute.md

 > Important: Do not use arguments or special characters in command names.

 Other commands might be more complex.
-For example, `netdata publish dnssrp unicast` provides two options:
+For example, `netdata publish dnssrp unicast` provides a few options:

 1. Publish by address and port number
 1. Publish by port number and a device's Mesh-Local EID